okta/okta-oidc-middleware/packages/oidc-middleware/test/integration-test/README.md

 ## Prerequisite
-You will need java installed on your machine
+You will need java installed on your machine.
 We have tested using java version "1.8.0_131"

 ## Run integration Tests
-Run the following command to run all the integration tests Ensure you're in the `oidc-middleware` base directory
+Run the following command to run all the integration tests.
+Ensure you're in the `oidc-middleware` base directory

 ```